wxo15/N2-sudoku/README.md

 Download the whole repository and run `game.py`.

-To run your own map, just change out `board_.csv` with your code, and change the mode in `game.py`.
+To run your own map, just change out `board_.csv` with your map, and change the mode in `game.py`.

 ## Controls